-During the required orientation for all new students, students are provided information on safety and security, crime statistics, how to contact Tribal Police and what to do during an emergency, and more.
+During the required orientation for all new students, students are provided information on safety and security, crime statistics, how to contact Tribal Police and how to respond during an emergency.

 The KBOCC Resource Guide is a publication made available to all students.
 The emergency number (911) for Baraga County is provided in the KBOCC Student Resource guide.